Powercoders-Bootcamp/greenleaf-ai-assistant-bern-2026/docs/archive/03-scope-moscow.md

 - Working hours and office rules (e.g., kitchen, fridge, etc.)
 - Security refusal cases

-## 7. Excluded or Restricted Topic Areas

-- Internal credentials
-- Device-registration details
-- Sensitive misconduct handling
-- Legal judgments outside the handbook
-- Complex case-by-case HR decisions

 ## 8. Scope Guardrails

-- If unsure, do not answer
+- If unsure(not in the resources), do not answer
 - If the topic is sensitive, refuse or redirect
-- If the answer cannot be cited, do not treat it as trusted
+- If the answer cannot be cited, do not generate answers

-## 9. MVP Cut Line

-For the 3-week delivery window, the team should optimize for:

-- expense correctness
-- Basel holiday correctness
-- source citation quality
-- refusal safety